raspberrypilearning/scary-spot-the-difference/en/step_3.md

-##	Setting up your prank
+##	Set up your prank

-The first step will be to display the `spot-the-diff.png` image on the screen.
-To do this you need the computer to detect the size of your monitor, as they all have different resolutions.
+Your first step is to display the `spot-the-diff.png` image on the screen.
+To do this, you need the computer to detect the size of your monitor.
+You need to know the monitor size because different types of monitors have different resolutions, and you need to know the resolution to display the image correctly.

 --- task ---
 Create two new variables called `width` and `height`.
-You can use the `display.Infor()` methods to then find out the width and height of your monitor.
+Then use the `display.Infor()` methods to find out the width and height of your monitor.

 --- code ---
 ---